vhscom/after-dark/README.md

 - Default 404 page with MP4 background video
 - Full site keyboard accessibility

+## Derivative works

+A number of sites and themes have been created based on After Dark.
+To [view them](https://codeberg.org/vhs/after-dark/wiki#derivative-works) head to the After Dark wiki.

 ## Getting started

+[Install Hugo](https://gohugo.io/#action) on your machine.
+Instructions for [Homebrew](https://brew.sh/) on macOS:

 ```shell
 brew install hugo